learn-co-curriculum/linkedin-presence/README.md

 You don’t have to invest hundreds in a professional photographer to get a polished photo.
 (However, if you do have the funds, it’s certainly a worthwhile investment.)
 Many have a friend (or two) with a photography hobby - and they’re the perfect people to ask.
 If you’re unable to find a friend with a nice camera, you can always use your smartphone.
 Learn some [smartphone portrait pro-tips here](http://www.sitepoint.com/faking-pro-portraits-phone-camera/).
 Basically, you want to be aware of lighting and the background.

 **Professional Headline:** By default, LinkedIn will use your first job title from your Experience section as your professional headline which appears right under your name at the top.
-Since this is likely totally unrelated to your new career pursuit, we suggest you go into “Edit Profile” mode and change your Headline to something that not only entices people to read your profile, but that also optimizes the visibility and findability of your profile by recruiters who are searching for candidates with particular keywords in their profile, such as *Full Stack Web Developer* or *UX Designer* or *Data Scientist*, etc. While you’re still in school, you can put your headline as “Student in..." or "Studying... (your field of study)” @ Flatiron School”.
+Since this is likely totally unrelated to your new career pursuit, we suggest you go into “Edit Profile” mode and change your Headline to something that not only entices people to read your profile, but that also optimizes the visibility and findability of your profile by recruiters who are searching for candidates with particular keywords in their profile, such as *Cybersecurity Analyst*, *Cybersecurity Engineer*, *Penetration Tester*, Professional, and/or Associate , etc. While you’re still in school, you can put your headline as “Student in..." or "Studying... (your field of study)” @ Flatiron School”.
 Be mindful that once your headline says ou are already working in your new vocation, you’re more likely to get pinged by recruiters, and you want to wait until you’re really ready before you make that your headline.
 Once you graduate you will want to update your Headline accordingly.

 **A Custom Profile URL:** LinkedIn allows you to make a custom URL for your profile.
 Usually it will look something like this: https://www.linkedin.com/in/yourname You can customize yours in the “Edit profile” section.
 A custom URL looks more professional and adds legitimacy.